Manuel de Prada Corral

 • RL & decoding.
 Reinforcement‑learning algorithms for generation; minimum‑Bayes‑risk decoding.

-§ iv irl
+§ vi irl

 Off the keyboard, you'll find me playing basketball, hiking, tinkering with bikes or other hardware, or with a galician bagpipe in hand.
 I’m a native speaker of Galician and Spanish, I use English and French professionally, and I am currently learning German.